EtienneDeneuve/kubernetes_hyperv/readme.md

 ## Prerequisites

-You need a Windows Server 2019 VM with nested virtualization enabled and at least 8 Go of Ram:
+You need a Windows Server 2019 VM with nested virtualization enabled at least 8 Go of Ram in the VM:
-    [Setup Guide for Hyper V](https://docs.microsoft.com/fr-fr/virtualization/hyper-v-on-windows/user-guide/nested-virtualization)
+    [Setup Guide for Hyper V](https://docs.microsoft.com/fr-fr/virtualization/hyper-v-on-windows/user-guide/nested-virtualization) or or Windows 10 with a recent build and 8 go of ram (each Kubernetes VM is sized with 2Gb)

 ## TL&DR